Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Phone first thing in the morning.
 Opening emails before you've established a baseline launches you straight into Yellow — sometimes Red — before the day has started.
 Even 20 minutes of buffer changes how the rest of the day runs.

 Vague financial anxiety.
 Not knowing your numbers is a constant low-level threat signal.
-A simple weekly money check-in — income this month, income needed — removes the vague dread.
+A simple weekly money check-in — income this month, income needed — removes the background dread.
 The actual numbers are almost always less frightening than the fog around them.

 The wrong clients.
 Some clients consistently dysregulate you.
 That's information about the relationship — not a personal failing, not something to push through.

-Way 6: Co-Regulation Actually Works (This Isn't Just Emotional Support)
+Way 5: Co-Regulation Actually Works (This Isn't Just Emotional Support)

 Your nervous system co-regulates with the nervous systems around you.
 Being around people who are in Green physically shifts your state.
 This is polyvagal theory in practice — social engagement activates the ventral vagal system.